corda/corda-runtime-os/testing/p2p/certificates/src/main/resources/README.md

 openssl pkcs12 -export -out <name>.combined.pkcs12 -in <name>.combined.pem -passin "pass:password" -passout "pass:password"
 keytool -v -importkeystore -srckeystore <name>.combined.pkcs12 -srcstoretype PKCS12 -destkeystore <name>.jks -deststoretype JKS -srcstorepass password -deststorepass password -noprompt
 ```
 This should create a key store named `<name>.jks`
+Note: Depending on the version of your Java, you might need to add the following parameters to the `openssl pkcs12` command: `openssl pkcs12 -certpbe PBE-SHA1-3DES -keypbe PBE-SHA1-3DES -macalg sha1 -export ..`.
+Otherwise, you might get a spurious error claiming the password for the keystore was incorrect.

-Repeat the same process for every key store that uses the same trust store
+Repeat the same process for every key store that uses the same trust store.